Fair item allocation: Competitive equilibrium from Equal Incomes (CEEI)

 This criterion is based on the following argument: the allocation process should be considered as a search for an equilibrium between the supply (the set of objects, each one having a public price) and the demand (the agents’ desires, each agent having the same budget for buying the objects).
 A competitive equilibrium is reached when the supply matches the demand.
 The fairness argument is straightforward: prices and budgets are the same for everyone.
 CEEI implies EF regardless of additivity.
 When the agents' preferences are additive and strict (each bundle has a different value), CEEI implies Pareto efficiency.

-Several recently suggested fairness criteria are: